SilverUmer21/Ai-ml-journey/neural networks/README.md

-## This is repo has all the machine learning specialization (henceforth MLS) coding and notes related to Course 2 of MLS
+## This repo has all the machine learning specialization (henceforth MLS) course coding and notes related to Course 2 of MLS